 The frost-free season occurs when the last 32oF in the spring and the first 32oF in the fall is read.
 This stretch of time has notably increased over the previous 30 years.

 This can be an excellent indicator of the growing season.
-This is because the longer the period without a frost, the longer the growing season.
+The longer the period without a frost, the longer the growing season.
 Knowing the length of frost-free seasons can help farmers plan the growth of crops.

-While lengthening frost-free seasons may seem ideal for growing, the effect is two-fold.
-Longer growing seasons can mean pests have more time to destroy crops.
-Mainly since they thrive in warmer climates.
+While lengthening frost-free seasons may seem ideal for growing, the effect is twofold.
+Longer growing seasons can mean pests have more time to destroy crops, mainly because they thrive in warmer climates.

 Why Is It Important?

 Adapting to climate change is crucial in today’s times.
 There is a pressing need to reduce the risks of its impacts on people, places, and resources.
-There is no doubt that it is happening and the further warming of the planet is inevitable.
+Undoubtedly, it is happening and the further warming of the planet is inevitable.
 We want to reduce the negative effects of climate change.
-Thus, we have to plan by identifying its vulnerabilities and preparing for it.
+Thus, we have to plan by identifying its vulnerabilities and preparing for them.

-Climate change serves as a catalyst to a series of adverse events to occur on our planet.
+Climate change serves as a catalyst for a series of adverse events to occur on our planet.

-But it is necessary for the survival of our species that we plan for climate change.
-It will not be easy, but it will be worthwhile in the end.
+However, we must plan for climate change for the survival of our species.
+It will not be easy, but it will be worthwhile.

 Timeline of the Issue

-The planet’s climate has changed throughout Earth’s history.
-Let’s take a look at how drastically it has evolved over the centuries.
+The planet’s climate has changed throughout its history.
+Let’s examine how drastically it has evolved over the centuries.

 It was 7,000 years ago when the era of the Ice Age ended.
 The civilization of man – and the period of the modern climate began soon after.
 In the last 650,000 years, 7 cycles of glacial advances and retreats have occurred.

-In the 1800s, studies suggested that man-made gases could impact the Earth’s behavior.
+In the 1800s, studies suggested that man-made gases could impact the Earth’s behaviour.
 Most people reacted to these studies with curiosity, not panic.

-In 1837, Jean Louis Rodolphe Agassiz, a Swiss-American scientist, introduced the ‘Ice Age’.
-He scientifically proposed that the Earth did experience the era.
-This was when glaciers still covered Europe and a large part of Northern America.
+In 1837, a Swiss-American scientist, Jean Louis Rodolphe Agassiz, introduced the ‘Ice Age’.
+He scientifically proposed that the Earth did experience the era, during which glaciers still covered Europe and a large part of Northern America.

 In 1859, Irish physicist John Tyndall used Foote’s research.
-He investigated the absorption of the sun’s rays by gases in the air like water vapor, Methane, and CO2.
+He investigated the absorption of the sun’s rays by gases in the air like water vapour, Methane, and CO2.

 By the late 1800s, scientific opinion was against the belief of human activities as an influence.
 Scientists could not believe humans caused the warming of the planet.

-In 1920, Serbian astronomer and geophysicist Milutin Milanković hypothesized the Milankovitch cycles.
-This describes the massive effects of changes in the movement of the planet on the climate for thousands of years.
+In 1920, Serbian astronomer and geophysicist Milutin Milanković hypothesized the Milankovitch cycle.
+These cycles describe the massive effects of changes in the movement of the planet on the climate for thousands of years.

-In the 1950s, some of the first documented evidence that corroborated global warming claims appeared.
+In the 1950s, some of the first documented evidence corroborating global warming claims appeared.

 In 1956, Gilbert Plass published a study on The Carbon Dioxide Theory of Climatic Change.
 Here he estimated a doubling of atmospheric Carbon Dioxide.